smvazirizade/smvazirizade.github.io/_portfolio/2020-01-01_Bangladesh.md

   - Transportation Networks
 ---

 Please refer to the [publication tab](/publications) for more detail.
+The study was supported by the National Science Foundation (NSF) under [Grant No. 1600319](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1600319).